deplant/java4ever-framework/README.md

 There are much more methods for TVC and ABI, including decoding and encoding initial data, various helpers for all sort of interactions.

-#### Accessing Deployment Set
+#### Prepared deployment set

-`DeployHandle` is a handle of prepared deployment with all needed params.
+`DeployHandle` is a handle of prepared deployment set with all needed params.
 As with function handles, `Template::prepareDeploy` params may vary depending on your contract - your static variables and constructor params.